Do your friends consider you “dramatic?”

 What Is Emotional Dysregulation?

-If you are suffering from emotional dysregulation, a mood disorder, you are the person who constantly starts trouble, picks fights or gets easily irritated.
+If you are the person who constantly starts trouble, picks fights or gets easily irritated then you are suffering from emotional dysregulation, a mood disorder.
 You may also come across as feeling entitled or thinking that you are better than others.
 You overreact to situations that don’t seem to bother others.
 You can go from zero to rage in a few seconds and can hold a grudge for a long time.
 You rarely take responsibility for your actions and find blaming others is easier.

 It is important to note that you are misunderstood.
 Because people just think you are emotionally overreactive or aggressive, they are not taking the time to realize your responses may be a symptom of a connected mental illness such as anxiety or depression.
 It may also be directly related to attention deficit disorder, borderline disorder or post-traumatic disorder.